 In the DACH region, data protection is not an annoying compliance topic that you handle at the end of a project.
 Used correctly, it is a substantial differentiator.
 Large enterprise customers, public institutions, and companies in regulated industries treat data protection proofs as an entry requirement, not a nice add-on feature.

-Concretely, Privacy-First in SaaS means: data is stored and processed where it belongs, and the proof of this is visible in the product itself.
-Customers don't just want to know their data is secure.
-They want to see it directly in the interface: hosting location, encryption standard, last audit results.
+Privacy-first in SaaS means data is stored and processed where it belongs, and the proof is visible in the product itself.
+Customers don't just want to know their data is secure — they want to see it in the interface: hosting location, encryption standard, last audit results.

 |---|---|---|---|

-The table makes it clear: not all providers are automatically GDPR-compliant.
-Configuration, data processing agreements (DPAs), and certificates must be actively set up and documented.
-For GDPR-compliant MVP architecture, this means making hosting decisions already in the architecture phase, not only when the first enterprise customer asks for a DPA.
+For data-protection-aware MVP architecture, this means making hosting decisions in the architecture phase, not when the first enterprise customer asks for a DPA.

 A particularly effective approach is the visible integration of data protection proofs in the customer portal.
 Show there where which data is stored, when the last security audit was performed, and which certificates are available.
 This builds trust in a way no marketing text can replace.